michaelrios2015/Big-O-Project-3/README.md

 # Big-O-Project-3

+This was done for **COSC 600 at Towson University**

-This was a Homework assignement designed to show the dangers of exponential growth in running times
+This assignement was designed to show the dangers of exponential growth in running times

 Execute  two java programs with O(n) and O(2n) time complexity respectively and submit the actual execution time and your programs.
-The input to the O(n) program:
+The input to the O(n) program: Linear time growth
 * 10 - BUILD SUCCESSFUL (total time: 3 seconds)
 * 100 - BUILD SUCCESSFUL (total time: 3 seconds)
 * 1000 - BUILD SUCCESSFUL (total time: 6 seconds)